 Source: Gartner Peer Insights, April 2020

-Qumulo is easy to procure, deploy and manage.
+Qumulo is easy to procure, deploy and manage

 Qumulo has an all-inclusive license.
 All-inclusive means you get everything – auditing, real-time analytics, and all new features as long as the subscription is up-to-date.
-These licenses are completely transferable between on-prem and cloud clusters.
+These licenses are completely transferable between on-premises and cloud clusters.
 No surprises.

 Qumulo, being a single software solution, is easy to deploy.
 Once the hardware is set up, Qumulo can be up and running in ten minutes.
 No RAID analysis is needed to configure volumes; everything is protected by erasure coding, and as a result automatic balancing happens within the cluster.